John Yorke (producer): Radio

-TV shows commissioned
+Notable commissions

-Waterloo Road was commissioned by Yorke on his arrival at the BBC from Channel 4.
-Briefed to find a new returning pre-watershed drama, Yorke approached Shed Productions – makers of Bad Girls and Footballers Wives who had never before had a show on the BBC.
-During conversations Yorke hit on the idea of a School Precinct and Anne McManus and Maureen Chadwick wrote a pilot episode.
-After the first series Yorke asked Anne Mensah – then assistant commissioning editor – if she would take over, and under Mensah the show moved to BBC Scotland.
-The show aired from 2006 to 2015.
-In September 2021, it was announced that Waterloo Road was to be revived after six years.
+Yorke commissioned Waterloo Road on his return to the BBC from Channel 4.
+Briefed to find a new returning pre-watershed drama, he approached Shed Productions, who had made Bad Girls and Footballers Wives.
+During early conversations Yorke had the idea of using a school precinct as a setting, and Anne McManus and Maureen Chadwick wrote a pilot episode.
+After the first series aied in 2006, Yorke asked Anne Mensah – then assistant commissioning editor – to would take over, and under Mensah the show moved to BBC Scotland where it continued until 2015.
+In September 2021, it was announced that Waterloo Road would be revived and new seasons resumed from 2023.

-The initial idea for Father Brown, a series based on the books by GK Chesterton, came from Yorke after he heard a Radio 4 programme on Chesterton's creation the previous evening.
-Liam Keelan, then controller of BBC Daytime, commissioned the first season and Yorke asked two of his former BBC Writers Academy students to create the show.
-It aired in January 2013 on BBC One and Yorke stayed as Executive Producer for the show for two seasons.
-With a ninth series in production for 2022, it is the second longest-running daytime drama series broadcast on BBC Television.
+After listening to a Radio 4 programme on GK Chesterton's Father Brown book series, Yorke proposed creating a television adaptation which would become Father Brown.
+BBC Daytime commissioned the first season and Yorke asked two of his former BBC Writers Academy students to create the show.
+It aired in January 2013 on BBC One and Yorke was executive producer for two seasons.
+On its thirteenth season in 2026, it is the UK's number one daytime drama series by viewers.

-When Yorke became head of Channel 4 Drama one of the first shows he wanted develop was Life on Mars, but according to show writer Ashley Pharoah, broadcasters had been 'very anxious about it as a concept'.
-Although Yorke redeveloped the original script over 18 months so it became less violent and with a greater emphasis on 'story of the week', it was ultimately turned down by director of programmes Kevin Lygo.
-Yorke eventually left Channel 4 to become controller of BBC Drama Production where the show was green lit by Julie Gardner, BBC Wales Head of Drama.
+One of the first shows Yorke wanted develop at Channel 4 was Life on Mars, but according to show writer Ashley Pharoah broadcasters had been "very anxious about it as a concept".
+Although Yorke redeveloped the original script over 18 months it was ultimately turned down by director of programmes Kevin Lygo.
+When Yorke returned to the BBC, the show was finally greenlit by Julie Gardner, Head of Drama at BBC Wales.
 Yorke acted as joint commissioning editor for the show's entire run (2006 – 2007).

+Award-winning productions

+This is a list of awards given to productions on which Yorke is credited as a producer or executive producer, where the award recognises the production as a whole.

+See also List of awards and nominations received by EastEnders.